 - 10.4.1 A shot, which travels over a backstop, a berm or in any other direction, specified in the written stage briefing by the match organizers as being unsafe.
-Note that a competitor who legitimately fires a shot at a target, which then travels in an unsafe direction, will not be disqualified, but the provisions of Section 2.3 may apply. - 10.4.2 [H] A shot which strikes the ground within 3 meters of the competitor, except when shooting at a paper target closer than 3 meters to the competitor.
-A shot which strikes the ground within 3 meters of the competitor due to a "squib" load is exempt from this rule. - [R-S] A shot which strikes the ground within 3 meters of the competitor, except when shooting at a paper or frangible target closer than 3 meters to the competitor.
+Note that a competitor who legitimately fires a shot at a target, which then travels in an unsafe direction, will not be disqualified, but the provisions of Section 2.3 may apply. - 10.4.2 A shot which strikes the ground within 3 meters of the competitor, except when shooting at a paper or frangible target closer than 3 meters to the competitor.
 A shot which strikes the ground within 3 meters of the competitor due to a "squib" load is exempt from this rule. - 10.4.3 A shot which occurs while actually loading, reloading or unloading a firearm.
 This includes any shot fired during the procedures outlined in Rules 8.3.1 and 8.3.7 (also see Rule 10.5.10). - 10.4.3.1 Exception a detonation, which occurs while unloading a firearm, is not considered a shot or discharge subject to a disqualification.
-However, Rule 5.1.6 may apply. - 10.4.4 A shot which occurs during remedial action in the case of a malfunction. - 10.4.5 [H-R] A shot which occurs while transferring a handgun or rifle between hands. - [S] A shot which occurs while transferring a shotgun between hands or shoulders. - 10.4.6 A shot which occurs during movement, except while actually shooting at targets. - 10.4.7 [H] A shot fired at a metal target from a distance of less than 7 meters, measured from the front of the target to the nearest part of the competitor's body in contact with the ground (see Rule 2.1.3). - [R] A shot fired at a metal target from a distance of less than 50 meters, measured from the front of the target to the nearest part of the competitor's body in contact with the ground (see Rule 2.1.3). - [S] A shot fired at a metal target from a distance of less than 5 meters when using birdshot or buckshot ammunition or 40 meters when using slug ammunition.
+However, Rule 5.1.6 may apply.

+- 10.4.4 A shot which occurs during remedial action in the case of a malfunction. - 10.4.5 A shot which occurs while transferring a shotgun between hands or shoulders. - 10.4.6 A shot which occurs during movement, except while actually shooting at targets. - 10.4.7 A shot fired at a metal target from a distance of less than 5 meters when using birdshot or buckshot ammunition or 40 meters when using slug ammunition.
 The distance is measured from the front of the target to the nearest part of the competitor's body in contact with the ground (see Rule 2.1.3). - 10.4.8 In this Section, if it can be established that the cause of the discharge is due to a broken or defective part of the firearm, the competitor has not committed any safety infraction in this Section, and a disqualification will not be invoked, but the competitor's scores for that stage will be zero. - 10.4.8.1 The firearm must be immediately presented for inspection to the Range Master or his delegate, who will inspect the firearm and carry out any tests necessary to establish that a broken or defective part caused the discharge.
-A competitor may not later appeal a disqualification for an accidental discharge due to a broken or defective part if they fail to present the firearm for inspection prior to leaving the course of fire. - 10.4.9 [S] A shot fired using slug ammunition unless this ammunition type has been specifically nominated as being acceptable for the course of fire. - 10.4.10 [S] A shot fired using buckshot ammunition during a course of fire that has been specifically nominated as requiring birdshot ammunition for safety reasons.
+A competitor may not later appeal a disqualification for an accidental discharge due to a broken or defective part if they fail to present the firearm for inspection prior to leaving the course of fire. - 10.4.9 A shot fired using slug ammunition unless this ammunition type has been specifically nominated as being acceptable for the course of fire. - 10.4.10 A shot fired using buckshot ammunition during a course of fire that has been specifically nominated as requiring birdshot ammunition for safety reasons.